sharetribe/flex-docs/src/docs/howto-events/view-events-with-flex-cli/index.md

 ## Live tailing events

-Flex CLI also offers a way to follow events live as they happen, a.k.a. live tail them.
+Sharetribe CLI also offers a way to follow events live as they happen, a.k.a. live tail them.
 The command to do this is `events tail`

 ```bash
 $ flex-cli help events tail